avivfox93/MazkekaV2/README.md

 5) (Optional) to run program at startup:
 6) run nano ~/.config/lxsession/LXDE-pi/autostart
 7) @/path/Mazkeka.sh (Replace path with the path to Mazkeka.sh)

+8) For OLED screen support, please enable I2C on raspbian